Affiliate Disclosure: This article contains affiliate links. Gambling can be addictive, please play responsibly. 18+ | BeGambleAware.org

 Are e-wallets safer than bank transfers?

-E-wallets and bank transfers are both secure when used at UKGC-licensed casinos.
+E-wallets and bank transfers are both secure when used at licensed casinos.
 E-wallets offer better privacy by hiding your bank details from the casino.

 Can I withdraw to a different e-wallet than I deposited from?